Liz Truss to relax immigration rules to ease Brexit workforce shortage

 “That will involve increasing numbers in some areas and decreasing in others.
 As the prime minister has made clear, we also want to see people who are economically inactive get back into work.”

-The Government is expected to set out its plan for migration reform later this year.
+The government is expected to set out its plan for migration reform later this year.

 It appears to be a pivot away from Boris Johnson’s stance on immigration and may anger some Brexit voters.